 Fast forward to now, I can show my vulnerability and imperfections and look the camera in the eye to get across what I want to say; whether that's in a virtual meeting or presentation, recording a video or facilitating some online learning and development.

-My short video walks you through my top 5 tips for developing your camera-confidence:
+My short video walks you through my top 5 tips on how to be confident on camera at work, whether that's for remote meetings, virtual presentations or online training:

 To sit or not to sit?